ChrisTimperley/ChrisTimperley.github.io/software.md

   A Julia implementation of the [Push](http://faculty.hampshire.edu/lspector/push.html) programming language for (auto-constructive) evolutionary computation.
 Integrates with Wallace to perform high-performance PushGP in Julia.
 * [**RubyREVAC.**](http://github.com/ChrisTimperley/RubyREVAC)<br/>
   A simple, but effective implementation of [Eiben and Nannen's REVAC (Relevance Estimation and Value Calibration)]() method for efficiently tuning meta-heuristic parameters, written in Ruby.

-### (Selected) Closed Source Projects

-* **Voyager (July 2011 - July 2013)**.<br/>
-  A flexible cloud-based tool for performing financial analysis and anomaly detection, built using a variety of languages and tools, including Ruby, Rails, AngularJS, Python, EC2, MongoDB and Redis.
-* **The Guild of Dark Knights**.<br/>
-  An online massively multiplayer online role-playing game, set in Medieval Britain (and later in Late Medieval Europe and Near-Asia), where players assumed the role of a penniless bandit, and had to plunder, steal and battle their way to the rank of king.
-  Hand-written in PHP, MySQL, HTML, Javascript and CSS, when I was 14 years old.
-  At its peak, the game had over 50,000 registered users.